marko-knoebl/slides/sections/react-graphql/10-overview-en.md

 ## Example: random numbers

-This example shows the implementation and use of a random number API which provides parameters to set the quantity and max value of the random numbers
+Example shows use of a random number API which provides parameters to set the quantity and max value of the random numbers

 ## Example: random numbers